GiuliaTeggi/next_stop/README.md

-# Next Stop Great Portland Street :metro:
+# Next Stop :metro:

-A small single page application that displays the next trains due to arrive at Great Portland Street underground station.
+A small single page application that displays the next trains due to arrive at any London tube station.

 ## How to run the app locally